 It’s interesting to think about when I first applied for an AVCAT scholarship.
 My grade 12 studies were coming to an end and I was unsure whether I would be accepted into university.
 Four years later and now, at the end of 2018, I will complete my Bachelor of Arts Degree with only one more year to go before I finish my Bachelor of Laws.

-For those of you that don’t know much about it, all three arms of Australia’s defence force were involved in the Emergency from 1955-1960.
+For those of you that don’t know much about it, all three arms of Australia’s defence force were involved in the Emergency from 1955 to 1960.
 The uprising saw Commonwealth armed forces fighting communist supporters, namely the Malayan National Liberation Army.
 My grandfather was in the Australian Navy, having joined as a cadet midshipman in 1948.

 In reflecting on these events, I can see a trend flowing through my family.
 It is a passion for defending, attaining and advocating for the best possible political system.
 We should never settle for what we have but continue to question on how the world can improve, not only for our benefit but the benefit of others.
 Thank you to the RSL National and AVCAT for helping me strengthen democracy.